gymore-io/palette/palette/README.md

 let srgb = Srgb::adapt_from(ee_rgb);
 ```

-It's of course also possible to implement the traits for a custom type, for when the built-in options are not enough.
+It's also possible to implement the traits for a custom type, for when the built-in options are not enough.

 ## License